felbinger/AdminGuide/docs/services/matrix.md

       - proxy
       - database
 ```
-Befor starting this container you need to generate a configuration file.
+Before starting this container you need to generate a configuration file.
 This command generates a `homeserver.yaml` configuartion file under /srv/comms/matrix
 ```yaml
 docker run -it --rm -v "/srv/comms/matrix/data:/data" -e "SYNAPSE_SERVER_NAME=matrix.domain.de" -e "SYNAPSE_REPORT_STATS=no" matrixdotorg/synapse:latest generate
 ```
 You have to specify the domain of the service using the `SYNAPSE_SERVER_NAME` environment variable.
 You also can enable anonymous statistics reporting by setting sthe `SYNAPSE_REPORT_STATS` to yes.

 After the command is done you can find the homeserver.yaml configurationfile in the data folder.
-Now you can start the service using docker-compose up -d matrix.
+Now you can start the service using `docker-compose up -d matrix`.

 ### Register a new user
-You can enable the registration in your `homeserver.yaml` file:
+If you want to enable registration via Matrix clients such as element you can enable it in your `homeserver.yaml` file.
 ```yaml
 ...
 enable_registration: true